Chalarangelo/30-seconds-of-code/content/snippets/js/s/current-url.md

 ---
+title: How can I get the current URL in JavaScript?
-title: Current URL
+shortTitle: Current URL
-type: snippet
+type: question
 language: javascript
 tags: [browser]
 cover: purple-sunset-waves
+excerpt: Learn a simple way to get the browser's current URL in JavaScript.
-dateModified: 2020-10-20
+dateModified: 2023-10-19
 ---

-Returns the current URL.

-- Use `Window.location.href` to get the current URL.
+As mentioned in the [Window.location Cheat Sheet](/js/s/window-location-cheatsheet), JavaScript provides a number of properties and methods to work with the current URL.
+Among those, [`Window.location.href`](/js/s/window-location-cheatsheet/#window-location-href) provides the easiest way to get the **current URL as a string**.

 ```js
 const currentURL = () => window.location.href;